shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

 My research aims to build tools and frameworks that promote transparency, fairness, and safety in AI systems.
 Specific areas of interest include:

-- **Privacy Policy Analysis**: Large-scale extraction and analysis of privacy practices across industry sectors using NLP and knowledge graph construction.
+- **User Privacy Right Analysis**: Large-scale extraction and analysis of privacy practices in web or LLM-based apps to discover shortcomings in addressing users' rights in data collection and data sharing practices.
-- **Safety in Foundation Models and LLM Agents**: Investigating vulnerabilities in LLM-based agents (e.g., red teaming, alignment challenges), with an emphasis on reasoning reliability and human-aligned behavior.
+- **Tool Use Safety in LLM Agents and LLMs**: Investigating failure modes and robustness challenges in tool-calling and execution behaviour of LLMs and agents.
 ---

 ## 🧪 Ongoing Projects